1939

 Mr. Bacsanyi moved from New York to Detroit sometime in the mid 1920’s.

 He was hired by the Packard Motorcar Company.
-He presenting a letter from his previous New York employer which read “Anyone hiring Mr Bacsanyi
+Mr. Bacsanyi presented a letter from his previous New York employer which read:

 “Inventions Perfected and Built"